 AES Encryption for Life

 AES encryption is a fundamental part of any data security plan, whether business or personal.
 Using uncrackable algorithms, these security standards hide your unencrypted data behind a series of complicated transformations into what’s known as ciphertext.
 It would take longer than the world has existed to crack this cipher using a brute force attack.

 Kensington is committed to providing the most secure products on the market.
-Check out our website to learn more about how to protect your technology, both physically and digitally.
+Visit our Data Protection Products to see all the options we can offer to protect your technology, both physically and digitally.